 These costs add up quickly.
 You might also have to pay for a data breach investigation and data recovery.
 Or if you're the victim of a ransomware attack, you might be pressured into paying costly cyber extortion demands.

-That's why businesses that store customer information, or depend on computers in any way to conduct business, need cyber liability insurance.
+That's why businesses that store customer information, or depend on computers in any way to conduct business, need cyber insurance.
 This policy covers costs related to data breaches and cyberattacks, and provides essential support and resources.

 This policy provides coverage related to: